bt2626/A03/readme.md

-**bold text**Branch :  A branch represents an independent line of development
+**Branch** :  A branch represents an independent line of development

-**bold text**Clone :  Creates a local copy of a project that already exists remotely includes all the codes, project’s files, history, and branches.
+**Clone** :  Creates a local copy of a project that already exists remotely includes all the codes, project’s files, history, and branches.

-**bold text**Commit :  Saves the snapshot to the project history and completes the change process.
+**Commit** :  Saves the snapshot to the project history and completes the change process.

-**bold text**Fetch :  Allows you download files from the remote repository to your local repository however fetch does not merge.
+**Fetch** :  Allows you download files from the remote repository to your local repository however fetch does not merge.

-**bold text**Github : GitHub is a Git repository hosting service.
+**Github** : GitHub is a Git repository hosting service.

-**bold text**Merge : Combine multiple sequences of commits into one unified history.
+**Merge** : Combine multiple sequences of commits into one unified history.

-**bold text**Merge Conflict :  Merge conflicts happen when you merge branches that have competing commits.
+**Merge Conflict** :  Merge conflicts happen when you merge branches that have competing commits.

-**bold text**Push : Upload local repository content to a remote repository.
+**Push** : Upload local repository content to a remote repository.

-**bold text**Pull :  Updates the local line of development with updates from its remote counterpart.
+**Pull** :  Updates the local line of development with updates from its remote counterpart.
 Developers use this command t0 tell others about changes you've pushed to a branch in a repository on GitHub.

-**bold text**Remote : Remote lets you create, view, and delete connections to other repositories.
+**Remote** : Remote lets you create, view, and delete connections to other repositories.

-**bold text**Repository :  A directory or storage space where you storage your project.
+**Repository** :  A directory or storage space where you storage your project.